Health-RI/health-ri-metadata/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/Health-RI/health-ri-metadata)

 # Core metadata schema
-This repo holds the **Health-RI Core metadata schema**, which is used to populate the [National Health Data Catalogue]([https://catalogus.healthdata.nl/).
+This repo holds the **Health-RI Core metadata schema**, which is used to in the [National Health Data Catalogue]([https://catalogus.healthdata.nl/).

 ## Technical specifications
-To view specifics of the metadata model per class and property, please visit the documentation page: [Specification](https://health-ri.github.io/metadata-documentation/)
+To view specifics of the metadata model per class and property, please visit the **[documentation page](https://health-ri.github.io/metadata-documentation/)**.
-<br>SHACL shapes corresponding to the latest version of the model can be found: [Shapes](https://github.com/Health-RI/health-ri-metadata/tree/master/Formalisation(shacl)/Core).
+<br>**SHACL shapes** corresponding to the latest version of the model can be found in the [Shapes](https://github.com/Health-RI/health-ri-metadata/tree/master/Formalisation(shacl)/Core) folder in this repository.

+Looking for the **Excel file** with all classes and properties?
+This can be found [here](https://github.com/Health-RI/health-ri-metadata/blob/master/Documents/Metadata_CoreGenericHealth_v2.xlsx).

 ## Using the model for your metadata
 On our **Onboarding wiki**, you can find general information about [Onboarding](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/279150593/Metadata+onboarding+on+the+National+Catalogue?atlOrigin=eyJpIjoiZTc2OTU4ZDAwNDAyNGY5Yzk0NzdmMTJhOTkyODcyNDAiLCJwIjoiYyJ9), [Metadata mapping](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/279281676/4A+Metadata+mapping?atlOrigin=eyJpIjoiZjViNzBiYjE5NWFhNDIxZGI4NTMyYjNiMDE0NzQ5YjkiLCJwIjoiYyJ9) in general and a [Metadata mapping tutorial](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/290291734/Mapping+tutorial?atlOrigin=eyJpIjoiOGYxOTE4YTRhOWViNGQ0YWFlZWE4MTMyODJjZWEwZmEiLCJwIjoiYyJ9).